Can pets eat Azalea?

 Description

 Azaleas are ornamental rhododendron shrubs with small, leathery leaves and funnel-shaped blooms in spring.
-They are used in foundation plantings, low hedges, and potted gift arrangements.
 Bloom colors range from white and pink to red and purple.
-The leaves, flowers, stems, and nectar contain grayanotoxins.

-Azaleas are common in temperate landscapes around homes, sidewalks, offices, and apartment complexes.
-Many cultivars bloom heavily in spring and some rebloom in warm seasons.
-Florist azaleas are also sold indoors around holidays and spring events.
+Azaleas are planted as foundation shrubs, low hedges, and potted arrangements and are common around homes, sidewalks, and apartment complexes.
+Florist azaleas are sold indoors around holidays and spring events.

-Fallen blooms and leaves collect easily under shrubs after wind or pruning.
+Fallen blooms and leaves collect under shrubs after wind or pruning.
 Clippings may remain in mulch beds, yard-waste bins, or compost piles.
-Potted plants are often placed on porches and entry tables, which can put leaves and flowers at nose level.
+Potted plants placed on porches or entry tables put leaves and flowers at pet nose level.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.